Will Baylor cover the spread vs. Auburn? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Baylor had a 15-8 record against the spread and a 17-6 record overall last season when putting up more than 67.7 points.
+- Baylor went 15-8 against the spread and 17-6 overall last season when scoring more than 67.7 points.

+- The Tigers scored an average of 72.8 points per game last year, only 2.5 more points than the 70.3 the Bears gave up.

+- When it scored more than 70.3 points last season, Auburn went 11-4 against the spread and 13-5 overall.

 Bet on this or any college basketball matchup at BetMGM